phil85/aba-results/README.md

 ## Source Code of the ABA Algorithm

 The Python source code of the ABA algorithm can be found [here](https://github.com/phil85/aba).
 Please note that the experiments in the paper were conducted using a C++ implementation of the ABA algorithm.
 Please contact Philipp Baumann (philipp.baumann@unibe.ch) if you are interested in the C++ version.

-## Associated Paper

-A detailed description of the ABA algorithm as well as the main results of a computational study in which we compare the ABA algorithm to state-of-the-art anticlustering algorithms can be found in the paper

-Baumann, P., Goldschmidt O., Hochbaum D.S., Yang J. (2026).
-A Fast and Effective Method for Euclidean Anticlustering: The Assignment-Based-Anticlustering Algorithm. [https://arxiv.org/abs/2601.06351](https://arxiv.org/abs/2601.06351).

 ## Reference